 Lubricate the coupler ball socket and ball clamp (Figure 1) with wheel bearing grease; lubricate all other moving components of the coupler with SAE 30 weight oil.
-(See "Atwood coupler information.")
+(See "Atwood coupler information" on the next page.)

 Extended storage - before storing your tow bar for an extended period of time, clean and lubricate it as above.
-Store the tow bar in a dry, enclosed area, to protect it from the elements.
+Store the tow bar in its cover (optional, part number 052-3), to protect it from the elements.